Kelan and I both found out how to make money as a kid so we could be more independent, and we can’t wait for our daughters to do the same!

 All of the other things that you do such as keeping your room tidy, probably don’t count, unfortunately!

 Ask your parents how much they are happy to give you beforehand, and you could even make a chore chart to log your chores and when you have been doing them.

-Although you won’t get access to any money that you earn straightaway, starting a Youtube channel can be something that you continue to grow.
+Although you may not earn money straightaway, starting a Youtube channel can be something that you continue to grow.

 The sooner that you get started the better on Youtube – there’s no time like the present!